 To move a trace to a different grid, drag-and-drop the trace descriptor box onto the target grid.
+If you are in a multitabbed Q-Scape display mode, you can move traces between tabs this way.

 Scroll

 To scroll long lists of values or readout tables, swipe the selection dialog or table in an up or down direction.